Betty Clooney

-Betty Clooney (April 12, 1931 – August 5, 1976) was an American singer, TV presenter and pioneer who briefly rose to fame in the 1950s with sister Rosemary Clooney.
-She led a very brief solo career, with songs like "Kiki" and "You're All I See".
+Elizabeth Ann Clooney (April 12, 1931 – August 5, 1976) was an American singer, TV presenter and pioneer who briefly rose to fame in the 1950s with her sister Rosemary Clooney.
+She led a very short solo career, with songs like "Kiki" and "You're All I See".
 She married actor and musician Pupi Campo in 1955, and they had four children.

 Early years

 Elizabeth Ann Clooney was born in Maysville, Kentucky.
-She was the second of three children, her older sister was Rosemary Clooney, her younger brother was Nicholas Joseph Clooney and her nephew was actor George Clooney.
+She was the second of three children, her older sister was Rosemary Clooney, her younger brother was Nicholas Joseph Clooney, and her nephew was actor George Clooney.

-Her father was a house painter with a drinking problem, and had a troubled marriage with his wife.
-Frances divorced Andrew Clooney in the late 1930s, and Frances remarried William Stone in 1939 and they had one daughter, Gail, in 1945.
-The family lived in Oakland, California, and resided in the John Brett Richeson House in the late 1940s.
-Clooney's paternal grandfather sang in his mayoral election campaigns, which he won three times.
-The two sisters were close.
+Her father was a house painter with a drinking problem.

 Career

 Sister act

-Rosemary and Betty Clooney were a close sister act, and sang together.
+Rosemary and Betty Clooney were a close sister act and sang together.
 The family lived in Cincinnati in the early 1940s, where the girls continued to vocalize.
 In 1945, the sisters won a spot on Cincinnati's WLW Radio Station as singers.
 One day they were heard by Tony Pastor (bandleader).
-The bandleader originally hesitated on hiring both sisters, but soon relented and so The Clooney Sisters hit the road with the Pastor band.
+The bandleader originally hesitated to hire both sisters but soon relented, and so The Clooney Sisters hit the road with the Pastor band.
 They appeared in a movie short with the Pastor Orchestra in 1947.
 The Clooney Sisters recorded a number of songs for Columbia with the Tony Pastor Band like "The Secretary Song", "I'm My Own Grandpa", and "If I Had a Million Dollars".

-In 1948, Rosemary was called to New York City to record "Come On-a My House" and Betty returned home to Cincinnati.
-She became a television pioneer on the city's first station, WLWT.
-Not only was she a featured singer on the station's main program (called The 50-50 Club and broadcast on TV as well as radio), she also hosted her own shows called "Teen Canteen" and "Boy Meets Girl".
+In 1950 Clooney performed in Cincinnati on television station WLWT.
+Not only was she a featured singer on the station's main program (called The 50-50 Club and broadcast on TV as well as radio), she also hosted her own shows called Teen Canteen and Boy Meets Girl.